Legend Gaming Unveils Its New Hierarchy and Trial System

 1. While operating as a pre-release chapter, members may have one of two requirements, depending on the chapter's progress and the game's progress.
 In the membership only forum of the chapter, a sticky will be present which indicates one of the two activity states; "Minimum Activity Pre-release" OR "Standard Activity Pre-Release".

-.
+(a).
+If the game is more than one year away from release, there is little to no game information, and activity is stagnant; the chapter leader may enter the guild into a "minimum activity pre-release state".
 This action may only be done by a chapter leader, if the above pre-requisites are met, and will require a majority vote from the Inner Sanctum for approval.
 During minimum activity pre-release status, members of a chapter may remain on that chapter's roster without forum or team speak activity.
 However, members must answer all roll calls and attend any mandatory meetings or they will immediately be removed from the roster without warning and have their LG membership removed.

 If a member is on a minimum activity chapter's roster and is not a member of another chapter; he/she will *NOT* accumulate any seniority.
 Their membership begin date will be the date the chapter goes into regular pre-release status.
 If they were a previous member of LG, their seniority will freeze while they are a member of this chapter.
 Trial members will remain trial until the chapter goes into regular pre-release status UNLESS the chapter leader promotes them to full member beforehand, due to activity.
 This promotion of a trial member, during minimum pre-release state, would require a Inner Sanctum majority approval.
 Members whom are members of other chapters, client guilds, or LG members will be completely unaffected by this state, will maintain their seniority progression, and will continue to have activity requirements.